Is It Possible to Lose Your Company Culture During Change?

 A good rule of thumb is to put 2-3 times as much rigor toward a smooth cultural shift as you invest in the strategic and financial aspects.

-Use clear, concise, and compelling language and make sure that you encourage feedback and open discussions.
-Give everyone time to get used to the new reality and begin to appreciate the upside.
+Use clear, concise, and compelling language and make sure that you encourage employee feedback and open discussions.
+Give everyone time to get used to the new reality and begin to appreciate the business case, urgency, and vision for change.

 The Bottom Line

-If your organization is about to undergo major change, make sure you have a plan to handle organizational health, performance management, and how work gets done compared to your strategic priorities.
+If your organization is about to undergo major change, make sure that you listen to change management consulting experts and have a plan to handle organizational health, performance, and alignment to your strategic priorities.
 Are you at risk of losing your company culture during change?
 Are you proactively aligning your company’s culture with your desired changes?

 To learn more about the 3 Cs of culture, download The 3 Research-Backed Levels of a High Performance Culture that Leaders Must Get Right